nabeken/aws-go-sqs/README.md

 You can find [example/test-multiqueue](example/test-multiqueue) for the full example.

+## Consideration for ReceiveMessage via `multiqueue`

+There is a case which causes the performance issue when there are no messages in one of the registered queues.

+Let's say you have two queues: Queue A has 1000 messages and Queue B has no messages.

+`Dispatcher.Dispatch()` will return one of the registered queues.
+The problem is when the B is returned.
+SQS will block until new message arrives for 20 seconds in default (WaitReceiveTime).
+You spend 20 seconds even you have 1000 messages in the A. If, unfortunately, the dispatcher returns B again, you will spend additional 20 seconds.

+To avoid this situation, you should poll all the registered queueus in parallel. `Dispatcher.GetExecutors()` will return all of the registered queue wrapped with `Executor` so that you still can call the API over the circuit breaker.

 ## Design note

 When it comes to multi-region deployment, you may think about *primary* and *secondary* and use secondary when the primary becomes unavailable.
 Such failover codepath won't be called until the primary becomes unavailable so you have a rare chance to get it tested in production.
 You may agree that such code may contain a bug or the secondary queue configuration may not be up-to-date since mostly the secondary queue is not used at all.
 Any hidden problems would be triggered when you're on fire.